postman-open-technologies/knowledge-base/README.md

 This is a project dedicated to mining and extracting knowledge from across the API universe.
 There is a wealth of knowledge present in the OpenAPI, Swagger, Postman Collections, Spectral, and other API artifacts available here on GitHub, but also the open web.
 This is a project to harvest those artifacts and begin making sense of them.

 ## Purpose
-To establish a framework for harvesting, ingesting, storing, querying, and publishing findings from across OpenAPI, Swagger, AsyncAPI, JSON Schema, and Postman Colleciton artifacts harvested from GitHub, the Postman Network, and the open web.
+To establish a framework for harvesting, ingesting, storing, querying, and publishing findings from across OpenAPI, Swagger, AsyncAPI, JSON Schema, and Postman Collection artifacts harvested from GitHub, the Postman Network, and the open web.

 ## Research and Findings
-The initial focus the knowledge base is around the Open API specifications version 2 and 3.
+The initial focus of the knowledge base is around the Open API specifications version 2 and 3.
 Consult our OAS Summary report for information on current research topics, questions, findings, and documentation.
-These reports are automatically updated on a daily base.
+These reports are automatically updated on a daily basis.

 - [OpenAPI Summary & Findings](https://github.com/postman-open-technologies/knowledge-base/blob/main/R/oas_summary.md)